TWO STOREY FAQ’S

 - How much are you prepared to spend?

 - What style of house you would like to live in?

 Next step is to engage a trustworthy Perth builder, one that is registered with the Housing Industry Association (HIA), has up-to-date insurance, and can support its advertising and marketing claims with tangible building experience, preferably in Western Australia.

-A. Final Plans: Architect drawings that include all the agreed modifications HomefinderWA will use to construct your new single-storey home
+A. Final Plans: Architect drawings that include all the agreed modifications HomefinderWA will use to construct your new two-storey home

 Home ID: The unique HomefinderWA reference used to identify your home building project

-New Home Administrators: Staff members specially trained in the process of preparing and building single-storey homes
+New Home Administrators: Staff members specially trained in the process of preparing and building two-storey homes

 PPA: The Preparation of Plans Agreement is the initial paperwork that begins the building process